haquema/makers-javascript-fndamentals/contents/28_thermostat_web.md

   res.send('Hello, express!')
 });

-console.log(`Server listening on ${port}`);
+console.log(`Server listening on localhost:${port}`);
 app.listen(port);
 ```

-1. Run this code from a file called `server.js`.
-Head to `http://localhost:3000` - what do you see?
+1. Run this file using `node server.js` — it should output `Server listening on localhost:3000` to the terminal, once run.
+Head now with your browser to `http://localhost:3000` - what do you see?
-2. What is logged on the terminal when the server starts?
-When does the function that responds with 'Hello, express!' is executed?
-3. Is this web server a *synchronous* or *asynchronous* program?
-Explain why.
+2. Modify the message passed to `res.send()` and reload the page to see a different result.

 ## Exercise: adding routes